c-grigsby/tic-tac-toe/README.md

 # TicTacToe

-This projects aims to provide a program enables the user/s to play a game of TicTacToe.
+This projects aims to provide a program that enables the user/s to play a game of TicTacToe.

 ## Initial Objective